 The good thing is that there are a few simple things you can do to prevent frozen water pipes and measures to take if you find yourself in that position.
 Keep reading this week’s blog to learn more!

 How to Prevent Frozen Water Pipes

-When the temperature in and around Edmonton dip below freezing, you should really start thinking about the potential of your pipes to freeze.
+When the temperature in and around Edmonton dips below freezing, you should really start thinking about the potential for your pipes to freeze.
 When it starts to drop down below -6°C, then you really have to worry…but don’t wait until the cold sets in before you do anything!

 Drain all external lines, including irrigation piping and garden hoses.
 These are the most likely to freeze in cold weather.